Parks & Gardens

 The beauty of Airlie Gardens’ more than 67 acres has been showcased in a number of Hollywood and television hits such as Nicholas Sparks' "The Choice," "Words on Bathroom Walls," "One Tree Hill" and "Dawson’s Creek."
 One of the South’s most premiere gardens is home to walking paths, seasonal blooms, a Butterfly House home to North Carolina butterflies, mighty live oaks including the Airlie Oak that sprouted in 1545, historic and contemporary structures such as the Bottle Chapel, Azalea Earl the Frog and birding trails.
 Participate in the monthly Birding Morning to find a variety of colorful wildlife and up to 200 bird species.
 For entertainment, the Airlie Gardens Summer Concert Series is the ideal spot to eat, drink and relax on the lawn while enjoying musical performances.

-Noted as one of the best dog-friendly spots for outdoor activities, Greenfield Park is home to 250 acres of scenic views, lush gardens, five miles of walking trails, boat rentals and more.
+Noted as one of the best dog-friendly spots for outdoor activities, Greenfield Park is home to 190 acres of scenic views, lush gardens, 4.5 miles of walking trails, boat rentals and more.
 While walking, biking, paddle-boating, canoeing or kayaking the area, visitors will find moss-draped cypress trees and indigenous wildlife.
-You can even sign up for a guided walking or kayak tour.
 The park and gardens offer restroom facilities, water fountains, playgrounds, shelters, picnic areas and grills, making it the perfect place to enjoy time outdoors.
 If you enjoy live music, check out a show at Greenfield Lake Amphitheater, which hosts popular acts throughout the year.

 Long Leaf Park offers a beautiful garden area with a pond and gazebo, picnic areas, a fully-accessible playground, splash pad, 1.55-mile walking trail and off-leash dog park.
-For a little friendly competition, check out one of the park’s baseball fields, basketball, tennis and sand volleyball courts, or its equestrian ring.
+For a little friendly competition, check out one of the park’s baseball fields, basketball, tennis and sand volleyball courts, or its outdoor gym.

 Soak up the great outdoors at Ogden Park, where you can play a round of your favorite sport (soccer, football, basketball, baseball, softball or tennis), stroll along a one-mile paved walking trail with an exercise station or pop a wheelie at its state-of-the-art, 10,000-square-foot concrete skate park.